lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MetricTask.rst

 In general, a ``MetricTask`` may run in three cases:

 #. the task can compute the metric without incident.
-#. the task does not have the datasets required to compute the metric.
+#. the task does not have the data required to compute the metric.
-   This often happens if the user runs generic metric configurations on arbitrary pipelines, or if they make changes to the pipeline configuration that enable or disable processing steps.
+   This can happen with metadata- or table-based metrics if the user runs generic metric configurations on arbitrary pipelines, or if they make changes to the pipeline configuration that enable or disable processing steps.
-   More rarely, it can happen when trying to compute diagnostic metrics on incomplete (i.e., failed) pipeline runs.
+   Middleware automatically handles the case where an entire dataset is missing.
 #. the task has the data it needs, but cannot compute the metric.
    This could be because the data are corrupted, because the selected algorithm fails, or because the metric is ill-defined given the data.